Angel Ferreira

-Igor Angelkorte (born August 10, 1983) is a Brazilian actor, author and director.
+Angel Ferreira (born August 10, 1983), formerly known by his birth name Igor Angelkorte, is a Brazilian actor, author and director.

 Career

 He graduated in theater and made his television debut in Rede Globo telenovela Além do Horizonte, screened in 2014.
 Before that, he had only made a brief participation in Araguaia.
 In 2015, he got a part in the telenovela Babilônia, in prime time on TV Globo, after making a participation in the series Dupla Identidade.
 He is formed by Casa das Artes de Laranjeiras.

 In 2024, Angelkorte changed his stage name to Angel Ferreira.